 There are two screws on each side where the head unit inserts into the stem which you used to mount the handlebars after unboxing.
 They tend to require periodic re-tightening.
 Unfortunately there can sometimes still be play even when tightened all the way, in which case a bolt coating product such as Threadlocker may firm it up.

 Additionally, there are three screws fastening the actual bar to the head unit.
 Although they live behind the built-in headlight, they're easy to get to.
 The headlight has a screw on the top and bottom of it.
 Access the top screw by unsticking and temporarily removing the top plastic pane of the head unit's faceplate.
 The bottom screw is always exposed.
 Once removed, you can gently reorient the light to the side to access and tighten the three metric bolts underneath.

-Put a bolt above the locking mechanism
+Secure the connection above the locking mechanism

+Then, to solidify the connection, you can either install a bolt or apply some epoxy for metal applications (or both).
 The usual disclaimer— this is as DIY as you can get and there are absolutely no guarantees about safety and stability.
 That said, this is tried 'n tested in the modding community, and has worked pretty fantastically for me.
 Proceed at your own risk.

 Carefully drill as straight and centered as you can completely through the stem.
 This creates holes on both sides of the hollow stem and the thick aluminum post under it.

 This solution is popping off the stem from the post, coating it with epoxy, and sliding it back in which leaves a thin layer of epoxy between the two parts.

 First off, buy metal-grade epoxy.
 Your local hardware store definitely has one.
 I went with Loctite's Metal and Concrete Epoxy in a syringe.